JamieCzuy/math_services/README.md

 ### Packages

 1. Sqlite3 for the database
+2. Django REST Framework
-2. PyTest for unit testing
+3. PyTest for unit testing